Towards solving the mass-composition problem in ultra high energy cosmic rays: Modification factor as indication of proton-dominated composition

-In more general terms the good agreement of the proton theoretical modification factor with Auger and TA observations, at least at the dip energies $1 - 30$ EeV, is a strong indication of proton or proton-dominated composition.
+In a more general discussion the good agreement of the proton theoretical modification factor with Auger and TA observations, at least at the dip energies $1 - 30$ EeV, is a strong indication of proton or proton-dominated composition.
 However, one cannot consider it as the the final proof.
 Indeed, on one side we observe the unique shape of the dip produced by $p+\gamma_{\rm cmb} \to p+e^-+e^+$ scattering.
 On the other side, in models with mixed nuclei composition, see for instance \cite{ABB}, one can obtain a theoretical spectrum with practically the same shape of the pair-production dip, but using more than 10 free parameters in the theoretical model.
-This result demonstrates that the very specific shape of the pair-production dip does not guarantee a unique proof for a proton-dominated composition.
+This result demonstrates that the very specific shape of the pair-production dip is not the unique one explaining the observed spectrum.

-As discussed in the Introduction, there are a few other observations that can in principle challenge the proton-dominated mass composition: the Auger observations on mass composition through fluorescence and muon signals, the Fermi LAT data on the diffuse gamma-ray background and the IceCube data on astrophysical neutrinos.
+As discussed in the Introduction, there are a few other observations that can in principle challenge the proton-dominated mass composition: the Auger observations of mass composition using fluorescence and muon signals, the Fermi LAT data for the diffuse gamma-ray background and the IceCube data for astrophysical neutrinos.
 If all these experiments provide in future evidences against the proton-dominated composition one must conclude that the pair-production dip is an accidental coincidence.
-Nevertheless, until experimental data are not conclusive one must consider the proton modification factor as an indication for a proton-dominated mass composition of UHECR.
+Nevertheless, until experimental data are not conclusive, one must consider the proton modification factor as an indication for a proton-dominated mass composition of UHECR.